Diploma in International Hospitality Operations Management Co-op

 Florence Maria Hirlemann Lopez, Advanced Hospitality & Tourism Management – El Salvador

-Florence Maria Hirlemann Lopez, Watch as she shares all about her TSoM journey, how our institution was able to give ample student and career support as she completes her studies, and more.
+Florence Maria Hirlemann Lopez, Watch as she shares all about her TSOM journey, how our institution was able to give ample student and career support as she completes her studies, and more.

 Image of Laura Frainer de Oliveira